I can’t wait to share this recipe with you today! I’m so in love with these little shampoo bars.

 You can learn more about their products HERE or click on the banner below.

-If you enjoyed this DIY avocado shampoo bar recipe, be sure to sign up for my newsletter HERE to get my best herbal projects, soap ideas, and DIY body care recipes sent straight to your inbox, once per month.
+If you enjoyed this DIY avocado shampoo bar recipe, be sure to sign up for my newsletter HERE to get my best herbal projects, soap ideas, and DIY body care recipes sent straight to your inbox, two to three times a month.
 (No spam ever, unsubscribe at any time.)